Jschles1/Jschles1.github.io/_posts/2017-09-25-react-redux_final_project_workout_planner.markdown

 I made this app simple because I wanted to get the basics down when it comes to building a full-stack app, since using React, Redux, and a Rails API can get complicated very quickly.
 I plan on building new features for this app in the near future, including:

-* Implementing user accounts and authentication
+* Implementing user accounts and authentication.
-* Create a feature where users can get suggested workouts and exercises based on what their goal is.
-This will primarily be useful for those who don't know where to start when it comes to exercising and getting into shape.
-I'm deciding whether I should use an external API for this or if I should seed the database with premade workouts and exercises.
+* Improve aspects of the styling.

 [Here](https://github.com/Jschles1/workout-planner) is the link to the GitHub repo of my project.